TCFD Initiatives

 IPCC(*7) | AR6 Climate Change 2021: The Physical Science Basis |

-- IPCC : The Intergovernmental Panel on Climate Change
+- : The Intergovernmental Panel on Climate Change

 (3) Scenario Analysis Results and Response Strategies